 While concerns persist about AI art replacing artists, professionals can also utilise generative art tools to augment their workflows.
 AI's excel at producing iterations and variations that would be tedious manual work for humans.
 Some companies like Anthropic are even developing AI assistants specifically for creative professionals.
 Rather than competing with artists, properly designed AI art stands to complement human creativity.

-AI Art in Popular Culture:
+AI-Generated Art in Popular Culture

 Mainstream culture is also beginning to embrace AI-generated art.
 Initiatives like Christie's selling AI-produced portraits and magazines featuring computer-generated cover designs illustrate growing acceptance.
 If everyday people associate AI creativity with popularised works, it helps dispel intimidation surrounding art.
 Art is being re-imagined as inclusive and participatory thanks to new technologies.

-The Future of Art and AI:
+Future of AI in Art

 Looking ahead, generative AI seems poised to continue opening creative avenues.
 As systems improve, they will empower novices and experts alike to engage in art.